magland/ai-agents-for-data-science-how-to-and-should-we/index.md

 **Limitations**:
 * Does not have access to your local environment
-* Cannot launch code on your computer or the cluster
+* Cannot launch code on your computer
-* Only so much customization possible
+* Limited customization possible - in tool usage, integration with other systems, output formatting, etc.

 section-break